davsec-teaching/ecs160-f25/homework/Homework-1.md

 ## _(Due date: TBD)_
 ## Problem 1: Getting Started with the GitHub API

+### Preliminaries
-This assignment can be completed in either Java, C++, or Rust.
-You're welcome to use any libraries or crates that will help you with your job, but for Java, you can't use any reflection or annotations-based API.
-If you find yourself applying an annotation to a class or field, or ever specify `[Classname].class` as an argument to a method---you can't use it.
+1. This assignment can be completed in either Java, C++, or Rust.
+2. You're welcome to use any libraries or crates that will help you with your job, but for Java, you can't use any reflection or annotations-based API.
+Basically, if you find yourself doing something like applying `@[annotation_name` to a class or field, or ever specify `[Classname].class` as an argument to a method---you can't use it.

-_Learning objectives:_
+### Learning objectives
 1. Java basics: Encapsulation, Inheritance, File I/O, Exceptions.
 2. Testing: JUnit, continuous integration via Github Actions (extra credit).
 3. Tools and libraries: [for Java] Maven, adding dependencies to `pom.xml`, Gson for parsing JSON files, databases (NoSQL).

-_Total points: 10_
+### Total points: 10

 ## Task Overview

-You will use the **GitHub API** to gather data about popular repositories in different languages, analyze their activity, and store results in Redis.
+We will use the **GitHub API** to gather data about popular repositories in different languages, analyze their activity, and store results in Redis.
+We will use the number of stars to determine the popularity of repositories.
+To determine how active each repository is, we will use how many times the repository was forked, and how many _new_ commits were made to the forked repository.
+We will store these details in a way that is easily retrievable in Redis.
+The future assignments will directly use the data stored in Redis, instead of making the GitHub API calls again.

 ### Part A. Download Repository Data